The Board of Directors, either directly or through its committees,

 Expression of Interest Form

-The basic oversight responsibilities of the Board include:
+The basic oversight responsibilities of the Board are described in its Corporate Governance Framework, and include:

 that corporate management continuously and effectively